jeffskinnerbox/blog/content/ideas/desktop-fresh-install-of-ubuntu.md

 and the specific instructions for my installation can be found here:
 `~/src/docker-containers/mymeda`.

-# Plex - Music Streaming to Echo - DONE
+# Plex - Music Streaming to Echo
 See `/home/jeff/blogging/content/ideas/desktop-fresh-install-of-ubuntu.md`.